John Oscar Burleigh: The Oldest, But Least Famed Brother

 IV.
 Markers of Anti-Slavery Activity

 References to John and his family in the letters of his brothers confirm that he remained an Abolitionist once he moved to Massachusetts.
 His presence is noted at the Young Men's State Anti-Slavery Meeting held in Worcester from October 2-3, 1838, where he made a small donation.
 Both he and Evelina donated in 1839.
+After John's death, Evelina remained engaged with the movement, making a contribution to the cause in 1855.

 In 1842-43, with many of his brothers criss-crossing Massachusetts, there are several reports on John.
 Charles wrote that his older brother was "stout & plump, & seems to enjoy himself."
 Cyrus dragged John along on a visit to Adin Ballou's intentional community of Hopedale, but John "staid there only a short time."